 How about you?
 How would you code this using your favourite language or framework?

-Have you ever wanted to pull emails into Excel for analysis?
-Maybe you need to find the top companies contacting you for your sales team.
+If you have ever tried to export emails to Excel for analysis, you know it is not exactly straightforward.
+Maybe you need to find the top companies contacting you and your sales team.
 Maybe you need to perform text or sentiment analysis on the contents of your messages.
 Or maybe you’re creating visualizations to better understand who’s emailing you.
-This quick guide will show you how to use Data Pipeline to search and read emails from Gmail or G Suite (formerly Google Apps), process them any way you like, and store them in Excel.
+This east guide will show you how you can use Data Pipeline to search and read emails from Gmail or G Suite, process them any way you like, and store them in Excel.

-I was reading a blog at Java Code Geeks on how to create a Spring Batch ETL Job.
-What struck me about the example was the amount of code required by the framework for such a routine task.
-In this blog, you’ll see how to accomplish the same task of summarize a million stock trades to find the open, close, high, and low prices for each symbol using our Data Pipeline framework.
+Most examples of creating a Spring Batch ETL Job require an enormous amount of code for such a routine task.
+In this blog, I will show you how to accomplish the same task of summarizing a million stock trades to find the open, close, high, and low prices for each symbol using our Data Pipeline framework.